 Apply some lubricants

-Before starting the key extraction process, you should apply some lubricant to the lock.
+Before starting the key extraction process, apply some lubricant to the lock.
 Lubricant will help pull the key out of the stiff lock by making the passage smooth.
 Apply a good amount of lubricant carefully in the lock.
-Ensure the lubricant goes deep into the key cylinder and covers most broken key fragments.
+Ensure the lubricant goes deep into the key cylinder and covers most broken fragments.

-Use graphite powder since it is a solid powder and works well in the case of locks.
+Use graphite powder since it is solid and works well in the case of locks.
 Avoid using WD-40 or petrol.
 They are water-based and volatile.
 Also, they don’t stay very long.
 Applying a lubricant will also ensure no further damage to your lock.

 While using liquid lubricants, use oil-based lubricants because they stay longer.
 Also, it’s easy to apply them because they can seep into crevices.
 After application, use a paper towel to clean the excess lubricant dripping down.